 The Acterys Reporting visual will calculate these variances automatically and also add visualizations that reflect IBCS principles.

-Tip 3: Variance Drill Down With Custom Tool Tips
+Tip 3: Budget/Plan Variance Drill Down With Power BI Custom Tool Tips

-For helping users quickly identify the key drivers for variances I like to use custom tooltips in Power BI that list the transactions related to the variance, sorted by relevance, and combined with appropriate visualization.
+For helping users quickly identify the key drivers for variances to plans and targets I like to use custom tooltips in Power BI that list the transactions related to the variance, sorted by relevance, and combined with appropriate visualization.
 Either in a table:

 Or using a small multiples visualization like Acterys Variance: